semaphore-protocol/website/versioned_docs/version-V2/technical-reference/circuits.md

 # Circuits

-The [Semaphore circuit](https://github.com/semaphore-protocol/semaphore/tree/main/circuits) is the heart of the protocol and can essentially be divided into three parts:
+The [Semaphore circuit](https://github.com/semaphore-protocol/semaphore/tree/main/circuits) is the heart of the protocol and consists of three parts:

 -   [**Proof of membership**](/docs/technical-reference/circuits#proof-of-membership)
 -   [**Nullifier hash**](/docs/technical-reference/circuits#nullifier-hash)